How Can I Homeschool With Babies & Toddlers ?

 Yes!
 It Is Difficult

-I have heard this similar scenario many times.
+I have heard this similar scenario from mothers wanting to do homeschooling with babies and toddlers.
 And let me say outright—it is difficult!
 Everyone talks about all the glories of homeschool and how to actually get it done but in the early years it does take a great deal of effort to make it happen.

 But This Will Make Homeschooling With Babies And Toddlers Easier